-If your property is in the city of Berkeley, the Berkeley Housing Code Section 601.4 includes both “elevated wood and metal decks” requiring inspection.
+Berkeley, CA: the Berkeley Housing Code Section 601.4 includes both “elevated wood and metal decks” requiring inspection.
 You can read more info on the City of Berkeley’s E3 Inspection Program page.
 Other jurisdictions will likely have similar web pages if they have other requirements.

-If your property is in the city of San Francisco, the San Francisco Housing Code Section 604 requires an affidavit signed by a licensed inspector (general contractor, structural pest control, architect, engineer) who inspected all of the following list of “weather exposed areas” of apartment buildings and hotels.
+San Francisco, CA: the San Francisco Housing Code Section 604 requires an affidavit signed by a licensed inspector (general contractor, structural pest control, architect, engineer) who inspected all of the following list of “weather exposed areas” of apartment buildings and hotels.
 The affidavit needs to be submitted to the Department of Building Inspection every 5 years.
 The list of areas includes both wood and metal exterior elements.
 You can see a table comparing SFHC 604 and SB 721 in our article, A Tale of Two Balcony Inspection Laws.

 For example, if the building has two stairways, four balconies that are 8’x6′, and six balconies that are 16’x6′, it would be safer to categorize as three types of exterior elevated elements instead of two.
 In this example, the minimum inspection would be three places total (one stairway, one 8×6 balcony, one 16×6 balcony).

 Instead of a set percentage the SB 326 requires a random statistically significant sample (95% confidence, ±5% error margin) of exterior elements for which the association has maintenance or repair responsibility.